Toodledo vs Todoist 2026: Which Task Manager Fits Your Workflow?

 Toodledo includes a built-in habit tracker that lets you monitor daily habits alongside your tasks.
 This consolidation means you don’t need a separate app (like Streaks or Habitica) to track routines.
 You can see your task list and your habits in one place.

 Todoist does not offer habit tracking.
 You can set up recurring tasks as a workaround, but there’s no streak tracking, analytics, or dedicated habit interface.
+When it comes to Toodledo vs Todoist, consistency makes all the difference.

 Winner: Toodledo — built-in habit tracking is a genuine differentiator.